tektutor/openshift-july-2025/Day1/README.md

    - comes in 2 packages
      1. SCM ( Single Chip Module ) - one IC will host 1 Processor
      2. MCM ( Multiple Chip Module ) - one IC will host many Processors
-        - one IC comes 4/8 Processors
+        - one IC comes with 4/8 Processors
    - each Processor comes with multiple CPU Cores
      - 32 cores
      - 64 cores